 - Finding Your Way – Discussion for Vendors New to Markets

 - Roundtable Discussion: Highs and Lows of the 2017 Market Season

 - Setting Up a Market Stand That Consumers Can’t Resist

 - USDA Food & Nutrition Service Drop-In – Interested in signing up to accept SNAP?
 There will be a help desk available all day, and Debbie Crosby from the USDA will be able to sign up new vendors on site.

 - DACF Scales Testing & Certification – Drop your scales off in the morning, pick them up in the afternoon, and check off one chore for the year!

 - This year’s schedule means attendees can plan to attend the Maine Agricultural Trades Show on Wednesday, then stay overnight in Augusta, and attend the Maine Farmers’ Market Convention!

 - Pick up free “Farmers’ Market Today!”, “EBT Accepted” and “WIC Accepted Here” signs.

 - Find out about new tools, apps, groups, and resources in the farmers’ market exhibit area.

-The deadline to register is January 2.
+The deadline to register online was January 2.